algosup/2023-2024-project-2-x86-retrogaming-team-6/QA Documents/TestPLan.md

   ## 2. New features testing and backwards compatibility.

   If an updates occures, we will take note of any changes that will be made and test them manually as was done for the maze and every previous features.
-We have to make sure that the existing files will still work even with new features added, so we'll test every features, even old ones, that wil be impacted by the uptade.
+We have to make sure that the existing files will still work even with new features added, so we'll test every features, even old ones, that will be impacted by the update.

 # VI.
 Documentation and test reporting requirements.